-- Ambiguously Evil: Despite having been a valued asset to the Jedi during the Clone Wars, precisely thrives on the underground (and is even shown to be in direct business with Jabba the Hutt's operations).
-The offers she gives to the Bad Batch (first, information on Fennec, and then offering them employment-on-retainer) is pretty generous.
+- Ambiguously Evil: Despite having been a valued asset to the Jedi during the Clone Wars, she precisely thrives on the underground (and is even shown to be in direct business with Jabba the Hutt's operations).
+The offers she gives to the Bad Batch (first, information on Fennec, and then offering them employment-on-retainer) are pretty generous.
 At the same time, she also seems to be pretty vested in finding out what makes the Bad Batch valuable enough to be bounty targets.

 - Collector of the Strange: Cid's office contains numerous trinkets and trophies in the background - including something that looks like a giant tooth, several clone helmets, a pure white Mandalorian helmet, and a crossed set of Westar-34 pistols.

 - Everyone Has Standards: Cid may be unpleasant, but she knows when to give credit where it's due, both figuratively and literally, and will chew out those who do not do so, such as Hunter.

 - Fat Bastard: A short and portly Trandoshan, though certainly much less of a bastard than other Trandoshans.